Get insights.

 By the end of this lesson, you'll be able to:

-- Understand the importance of crafting the right questions in surveys.
+- Understand why the right questions matter in surveys.

-- Retain different questioning techniques & question types.
+- Recognize different questioning techniques and question types.

-- Craft right questions for your survey and receive thoughtful and accurate responses.
+- Write questions that earn thoughtful and accurate responses.

 1. Why is Crafting the Right Questions Important in Surveys?